ray-project/ray/doc/source/serve/performance.rst

   a batch should be processed, even if it’s not full.
 It should be set according to `batch-wait-timeout + full batch processing time ~= expected latency`.
 The idea here is to have the first query wait for the longest possible time to achieve high throughput.
-  This means you should set batch-wait-timeout as large as possible without exceeding your desired expected latency in the equation above.
+  This means you should set ``batch_wait_timeout`` as large as possible without exceeding your desired expected latency in the equation above.

 Scaling HTTP servers
 ^^^^^^^^^^^^^^^^^^^^